“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Grand-touring all-season tires are by far the most popular on the market today.
 They offer an unmatched blend of durability, comfort, performance, and cost.
-One such tire is the Bridgestone Turanza Serenity Plus, which is already very popular among drivers.
+One such tire is the Bridgestone Turanza Serenity Plus review, which is already very popular among drivers.

 However, it’s also an old model by now, spanning over a decade on the market.
 Bridgestone replaced it with the Turanza QuietTrack, which promises much better performance overall.
 Other tiremakers also haven’t stood still – every manufacturer already announced a new grand-touring all-season tire.